- Home

 Find quick answers to common questions about using Respondus LockDown Browser.
 If you need extra help, please don't hesitate to contact us!

-I have downloaded the browser, but the test says it's still not installed.
+I downloaded LockDown Browser, but the test says it's still not installed.
 What do I do?

 Make sure you are logging into your MyNC/Canvas through the LockDown Browser app directly.
-Not through Google, Safari, Edge, etc.
+Do not use Chrome, Safari, or Edge.

 My computer kicked me out of my exam, and I cannot get back into it.
 Can Information Technology (IT) re-open the exam?